doubleedesign/comet-components/docs-site/docs/development-wp/overview.md

 :::info
 This section of the docs covers developing the Comet Components suite of WordPress plugins (Comet Plugin, Comet Calendar, Comet Table Block, etc.) themselves.

-For guidance on implementing Comet Components in your own plugins and themes, see the [Wordpress usage](../usage/wordpress.md) section.
+For guidance on implementing Comet Components in your own plugins and themes, see the [Custom Plugins and Themes](./custom-plugins-themes.md) page.
 :::

 [[toc]]